 Back to Blog

 If you’re trying to build a business, “branding” is probably a word you’ve heard and read incessantly on your quest to getting established.
 The problem is, it can seem like a vague term that goes out and never really lands.
 You may have a general idea of what good branding is, but have been so involved with your business that it’s impossible to take an objective look.
 Good branding is memorable.
 It’s definitive.
-Unfortunately, bad branding is often both of those things too.
-The even more unfortunate thing is that branding that isn’t memorable is just as bad.
-Just because you haven’t thought about your branding, it doesn’t mean that you don’t have a brand.
-Everyone has a brand, intentional or not.
-The day you begin to strategize and take control of that brand is the day your business begins to move toward the identity it’s meant to have.
-Again, sounds nice, but what does it mean?
-We’re gonna break down steps for you to take control of your brand!
+Unfortunately, bad branding is often both of those things, as well.
+The even more unfortunate thing is that branding that is not memorable is just as bad.
+Just because you haven’t thought about it, that doesn’t mean you don’t have a brand.
+Everyone has a brand—intentional or not.
+The day you begin to strategize and take control of it is the day your business begins to move toward the identity it’s meant to have.
+That sounds nice, but what does it mean?
+We’re here to help you take the practical steps toward building a brand that will last!

-Singers have to work on their voices.
-Athletes have practice.
-Artists work on their craft long before they achieve their masterpiece.
-For some reason, we tend to think that our first business idea and model is gold and we don’t want to have to adapt.
+Singers have to work on their voices and rehearse their songs.
+Athletes have to practice.
+Most artists work on their craft long before they achieve their masterpiece.
+For some reason, we tend to believe that our first business idea and model is gold, and we aren’t willing to take an honest look at how it could improve.
 Great branding [usually] doesn’t just come naturally.
-It is strategized, planned and facilitated very intentionally.
+It is strategized, planned, and facilitated, very intentionally.
 In order to do this, you must first be self-aware.
 This means evaluating your current brand and every component of it.
 It means being willing to change from what you like to what your target audience is looking for.

 2. Determine Your Target Demographic/Audience

-Speaking of target audience, this is an important one.
+Speaking of target audience, we need to talk.
 You might not want to narrow it down.
 After all, why would you want to rule out any possible business, right?
 Wrong.
 To determine your target audience is not to eliminate others, it’s to zero in on the image/brand that will pull in the most clients.
 Beer companies market to men, although plenty of women buy and drink beer.
 Many cereal companies market directly to children, but that doesn’t stop me from eating a bowl as a late night snack (I know I’m not the only one).
 Target audience is important: If you’re marketing to everyone, you’re marketing to no one.
 Your desperate attempt to make your business appeal to everyone only makes it appear as though you don’t know who you are or what you have to offer.

 3. Get Honest Feedback